 37. However, the ERT notes that the qualitative assessment of the IEFs is not yet included in the NIR.
 Spain explained that, according to the national legislation for the implementation of the EU ETS, the emission reports have to be submitted by the operators exclusively to the regional competent authorities and are validated by the responsible officers of the regional governments; therefore, the inventory agency has no access to the required background information on those emissions data.
-During the review, Spain informed the ERT that it is working on the implementation of a harmonized electronic reporting format throughout the national territory and the strengthening of information exchange between authorities that would improve the availability of information for the elaboration of the national inventories.
+During the review, Spain informed the ERT that it is working on the implementation of a harmonized electronic reporting format throughout the national territory and the strengthening of information exchange between authorities.
 The ERT therefore reiterates the recommendation from the previous review report that Spain provide a qualitative assessment of the IEFs for decarbonization, also including the information associated with CKD in its NIR.